 You’re scanning through your Rolodex (if you still have one), wondering which contacts to keep and which to discard.
-There are a bunch of names you could probably delete—after all, you’ve already called them once and they said they’d decided against representation.
+There are a bunch of names you could probably delete—after all, you’ve already called them once, and they said they’d decided against representation.
 So it’s probably time to clean out the list and start over, right?

-Most legal customers are not going to make their decision to hire an attorney for week, or even months, after the initial inquiry.
+Most legal customers are not going to make their decision to hire an attorney for a week, or even months, after the initial inquiry.
 For this reason, it is very important that you keep your name in their heads.
 The key is to get the customer’s attention while remaining professional and respectful—an easier task than it sounds.